Carolina Monroy del Mazo

-Carolina Monroy del Mazo (born 21 August 1962) is a Mexican politician and member of the Institutional Revolutionary Party, currently serving as the secretary-general of the PRI and as a federal deputy to the LXIII Legislature of the Mexican Congress, representing the 27th Federal Electoral District of the State of Mexico.
+Carolina Monroy del Mazo (born 21 August 1962) is a Mexican politician and member of the Institutional Revolutionary Party (PRI).
+She has served as the general secretary of the PRI and as a federal deputy during the 63rd session of Congress, representing the 27th federal electoral district of the State of Mexico.

 Early life and education

 Monroy obtained her law degree in 1983 from the Universidad del Valle de Toluca and briefly taught there between 1984 and 1985.

 Career

 Monroy worked for a wide variety of institutions in the state government, including the Secretariat of Labor and Social Welfare (1982–84), General Secretariat of Government (1984–86), General Directorate of Prevention and Social Readaptation (1988–93), DIF (1993-2000), State Population Council (2000–01), State of Mexico Cultural Institute (2001–05), Social Security Institute of the State of Mexico (2005) and Sistema de Radio y Televisión Mexiquense (2006–09).
 In 2009, she was named to the state cabinet as the Secretary of Economic Development, a post she held until 2011.

 In 2013, voters elected Monroy for the first time, as the municipal president of Metepec.
 She left the post in 2015 in order to run for the Chamber of Deputies from the 27th district, centered on the city.
 She serves only on the Gender Equality Commission, having left her post on the Tourism Commission in December 2015.

 The late 2000s also saw her PRI party career develop.
 She served as a state-level political councilor between 2006 and 2009 and as a national councilor between 2014 and 2015.
-In 2015, she was elected as the PRI's secretary-general and will serve until 2018; after the resignation of Manlio Fabio Beltrones in June 2016, Monroy was tapped to be the party's interim president, a capacity in which she served until Enrique Ochoa Reza became the party's president.
+In 2015, she was elected as the PRI's general secretary and was to serve until 2018; after the resignation of Manlio Fabio Beltrones in June 2016, Monroy was tapped to be the party's interim president, a capacity in which she served until Enrique Ochoa Reza became the party's president.